 The Bank is subject to claims, disputes and legal proceedings in the normal course of business.
 Provision is made for such matters when in the opinion of management and together with legal advice, it is probable that a payment will be made and the amount can be reasonably estimated.
-At 31 March 2014, there was one legal proceeding outstanding against the Bank for which a probable payment of \$5,000,000 was estimated and provided for (March 2013: Nil).
+At 31 March 2015, there was one legal proceeding outstanding against the Bank for which no payment is estimated (31 March 2014: \$5,000,000).
 The directors do not expect the outcome of any other legal actions to have an impact on the Bank's financial position.